Ciaranengelbrecht/portfolio/public/progress/ANDROID_TWA_SETUP.md

 - Update the web app and deploy
 - If no Android project changes, no app update is required (web is served live)
 - If you change package name or signing key, you must update asset links and re-release

+Quick checklist when publishing a new Android build:

+1. Run `npm run twa:build`
+2. Confirm timestamp and fingerprint with `npm run twa:cert` (should show SHA1 A3:B2:BB:... and SHA256 84:22:4C:...)
+3. Upload `public/progress/app-release-bundle.aab` to Play Console (Internal testing)